Pelosi says House will vote Thursday on War Powers Resolution to limit Trump's actions with Iran

 “The American people should be extremely grateful and happy,” Trump said in an address from the White House.
 “No Americans were harmed in last night’s attack by the Iranian regime.”

-Fox News’ Marisa Schultz, Ronn Blitzer and The Associated Press contributed to this report.
+Fox News’ Mike Emanuel, Marisa Schultz, Ronn Blitzer and The Associated Press contributed to this report.